datastaxdevs/workshop-ai-as-api/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/hemidactylus/NLP-classifier-API)

-In a few minutes, a full IDE will be ready in your browser, with a file explorer on the left, a file editor on the top, and a console (`bash`) below it.
+In a few minutes, a full IDE will be ready in your browser, with a file explorer on the left, a file editor on the top
+(with this very README open for convenience), and a console (`bash`) below it.

+> _Note_: you will probably see "errors" related to mismatching versions
+> between the `tensorflow` package and others (notably `numpy`).
+You should
+> be able to ignore them and just go ahead.

 > There are many more other features, probably familiar to those who have
 > experience with VSCode.
 Feel free to play around a bit!